cyface-de/android-energy-settings/README.md

 Newer Android Settings contain an option to disable background processing.

-This allows you to check whether the this option is enabled for your application.
+This allows you to check whether this option is enabled for your application.
-In this case a dialog is opened, informing the user that he needs to disable this setting.
+In this case a dialog is opened, informing the user to disable this setting.

 The specific settings page can be opened via a *Settings* button at the end of the dialog.